This course provides a broad education in computer science with a particular focus on software systems development.

 In this section

-The Faculty of Computing and Engineering does not accept students with Essential Skills in Application of Number as the only mathematics qualification.
-Please contact the Faculty Office directly on Tel: 028 90 366305 if you have a query concerning this matter.
-You must satisfy the General Entrance Requirements for admission to a first degree course and hold a GCSE pass in English Language and Mathematics at grade C or above (or equivalent).
+The Faculty of Computing, Engineering and the Built Envionment does not accept students with Essential Skills in Application of Number as the only mathematics qualification.
+Please contact the Faculty Office directly on Tel: +44 (0)28 9036 6305 if you have a query concerning this matter.
+You must satisfy the General Entrance Requirements for admission to a first-degree course and hold a GCSE pass in English Language and Mathematics at grade C or above (or equivalent).
 If you have other qualifications than those listed, you may be considered for admission at the discretion of the Courses’ Coordinator following an interview.

-GCSE (or equivalent) profile to include minimum of Grade C or above in Mathematics.
+GCSE Profile to include to include minimum of Grade C or above in Mathematics and English Language.

 English Language Requirements